-Since January 2010, the Fondation Pierre Bergé – Yves Saint Laurent nourishes a new generation of artists living in France by offering to them not only invaluable visibility for their work, but also support in the production of their creations.
+From January 2010 to December 2015, the Fondation Pierre Bergé – Yves Saint Laurent nourished a new generation of artists living in France by offering to them not only invaluable visibility for their work, but also support in the production of their creations.

-The Modules take place in the public spaces which are accessible to the public free of charge.
-Large and small spaces as well as secret passages are blank canvases for small exhibitions, projects and audacious experiments by young artists.
+The Modules took place in the public spaces which are accessible to the public free of charge.
+Large and small spaces as well as secret passages were blank canvases for small exhibitions, projects and audacious experiments by young artists.
 An open expanse of space is both an artists’ laboratory and a forum permitting a spontaneous and unrestrained expression bound to impress connoisseurs as well as amateurs.

-The program, truly a hub of activity, creates an ambiance of wonder and discovery which allows the public to share in the quest for new talent undertaken by the curators of the Palais de Tokyo.
-A group of five or more free projects in the public space of the Palais de Tokyo are changed every two months.
+The program, truly a hub of activity, created an ambiance of wonder and discovery which allowed the public to share in the quest for new talent undertaken by the curators of the Palais de Tokyo.
+A group of five or more free projects in the public space of the Palais de Tokyo were changed every two months.